morningconsult/docker-credential-vault-login/README.md

 - **`auto_auth` stanza only**.
 Of the various top-level elements that can be included in the file (e.g. `pid_file`, `exit_after_auth`, and `auto_auth`), only the [`auto_auth`](https://www.vaultproject.io/docs/agent/autoauth/index.html) field is required.
 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the (Token Authentication)[#token-authentication] section for more information
 - **Docker credentials secret**.
 The path to the secret where you keep your Docker credentials in Vault (see the [Prequisites](#prerequisites) section) must be specified either in the configuration file or by an environment variable (see the [Secret Path](#secret-path) section).
 - **Diffie-Hellman private key**.
 As mentioned in [sink](https://www.vaultproject.io/docs/agent/autoauth/index.html#configuration-sinks-) section the Vault agent documentation, a Diffie-Hellman public key must be provided if you wish to encrypt tokens.
-However, in order to decrypt those tokens for future use, you must also provide the Diffie-Hellman private key either in the configuration file or by an environment variable (see the [Diffie-Hellman Private Key](#diffie-hellman-private-key) section)
+However, in order to decrypt those tokens for future use, you must also provide the Diffie-Hellman private key either in the configuration file or by an environment variable (see the [Diffie-Hellman Private Key](#diffie-hellman-private-key) section).

 ### Secret Path